Changissnz/some_words_of_morality/README.md

   an apathy in psychological terms.
 In orthodox terms, nationalism is measured by the degrees of cohesion of potential and existing force.
 And this orthodoxy is why many Republican-styled armies think of themselves as nationalists, when in the wholeness of the numbers of the nation, they are actually a minority with titles that are quite exclusive to other identities able to compete with them on fair terms.
+- If you use a calm and clear tone to reason about something, you can make the least profound statement feel quite profound, especially when you add nuanced sentiment to it.
+And if you use a tone of excitement and positivism, you can usually captivate at least half your audience.